 - 1 cinnamon stick, broken in half

-- ½ teaspoon allspice berries
+- 1/2 teaspoon allspice berries

 - 1 teaspoon whole cloves

-- 2 tablespoons extra virgin olive oil or clarified butter
+- 2 tablespoons extra virgin olive oil (or clarified butter)

-- 1 (6-ounce can) tomato paste
+- 1 (6-ounce) can tomato paste

-- 2 garlic cloves, minced
+- 2 medium garlic cloves, minced

-- ⅛ teaspoon cayenne pepper
+- 1/8 teaspoon cayenne pepper

-- 1 (28 ounce) can whole peeled tomatoes
+- 1 (28-ounce) can whole peeled tomatoes

-- ½ cup packed brown sugar
+- 1/2 cup packed light brown sugar

-- ½ cup cider vinegar
+- 1/2 cup apple cider vinegar

-- 1½ teaspoons sea salt
+- 1 1/2 teaspoons sea salt

 - Remove the spice bag.
 Strain ketchup through a fine mesh strainer set over a large bowl, pressing on the solids.
+(For a smoother final product, press through a food mill).
 Let the ketchup cool to room temperature, then season with salt and pepper to taste.